Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 1. **Test Functional Security:** Developer and system acceptance testing SHOULD test implemented functional security requirements (security controls) such as authentication, authorization, security validation, etc.

-2. **Do Negative Tests:** Tests SHOULD be both positive and negative (e.g., can an user without proper role access a protected ressource).
+2. **Perform Negative Tests:** Tests SHOULD be both positive and negative (e.g., can an user without proper role access a protected ressource).

 3. **Test Abuse Cases:** For *risk class >= [HIGH]*, teams SHOULD test potential abuse cases and common attack vectors (e.g., privilege escalation or business logic abuse) identified through threat modeling, business requirements, or other means.